 is no proof that CO2 is causing global warming"

-If you want to read more about this, just google united
+If you want to read more about this, just google united nations carbon

 tax.